ARSC Success Skills Courses

 Click below to see available sections for the upcoming semester:

-Consider registering for our ARSC 198: Online Learning Strategies course!
+Consider registering for an online section of our ARSC 198: Learning Strategies course!
 Please see the information on the flyer below.
-The class is fully online, worth 3 credit hours, and begins in mid-October.
+The class is fully online, worth 3 credit hours, and is 8-weeks long (sometimes offered as a 2-week long late starting course).

 ARSC 198: Academic Recovery & Resilience